The most Googled nutrition questions answered

 4. "How to boost my immune system?"

-The immune system protects the body against infection and disease, so it’s no wonder that this question made it on the top Googled questions of 2020!
+The immune system protects the body against infection and disease, so it’s no wonder that this question made it on the top Googled questions of the year.

 Your immune system can't function at its best without the basic essential nutrients you need every day.

-Foods that provide beta-carotene which converts into Vitamin A include sweet potatoes, carrots, spinach and other dark leafy greens.
+- Vitamin A rich foods include sweet potatoes, carrots, spinach and other dark leafy greens.

 5. "How much fat should I eat?"

-Fats are an important part of the diet as they provide you with energy and help carry fat-soluble vitamins around your body.
-Fat soluble vitamins include Vitamins A, D, E and K.
+Healthy fats are an important part of the diet as they provide you with energy and help carry fat-soluble vitamins around your body.
+Fat soluble vitamins include Vitamin A, Vitamin D, Vitamin E and Vitamin K.

 However it's important you don't eat too much fat or even the wrong balance of fats as this can contribute to a range of health issues.